vmware/container-service-extension/docs/KNOWN_ISSUES.md

 ---

-### CSE 2.5 - Unable to create new compute policies using template rules, so CSE server is unable to start if new compute policy is defined in template rules

 ### CSE server (2.5) is unable to start if a new compute policy is defined in the template_rules section of the CSE server config file

 In `template_rules` section of CSE config file, administrators